geekrelief/gdnim/README.md

 ### Nim notes ###
-The godot-nim library in deps has been customized to use the new gc:ARC and prep it for future versions of nim.
+The godot-nim library in deps has been customized to use the new gc:ORC and prep it for future versions of nim.
 Use the build script to generate the godotapi into the deps folder.
 Gdnim, and the godot-nim bindings are built against the nim devel branch.